supersu097/mycrawler/README.md

 - `zealer_tech.py`
 Know when zealer publishes a new video in [this](http://www.zealer.com:8080/list?cp=2) series.

+- `v2ex_notification.py`
+Make you keep in touch with gays on a way2explore community, V2EX

 ## Recommanded&Tested Working Env
 - Ubuntu 14.04|16.04 x64
 - Python3